brufinus/fluffy-umbrella/proposal.md

 4. User Interface: Describe a user interface for your program.
 Use text menus or a simple graphic user interface.
+A prompt will appear asking the user what to do.
+The user can then either search or add a person.

 5. Types List: Break your solution idea down into units that you think can be implemented with a single class.